DATA PROCESSING AGREEMENT

 - IP Address

-- Access Point and Venue of the connection
+- Connection location data (Access Point and Venue of the connection)

 - Identifier of a Data Subject

-- Content and details of the activity (for example email)
+- Content and details of the activity (for example survey responses)

 - Timestamp of the activity

-- Venue where the activity is performed (when applicable)
+- Venue where the activity is performed (where applicable)

 DESCRIPTION OF THE TECHNICAL AND ORGANIZATIONAL SECURITY MEASURES